Death of the Soul

 "No but when it comes to stuff like that, they usually are," James said.
 "I'd rather not take the chance."

-"Yes but that made both you and her train quite a bit, chances are she didn't train at all in that version of events.
+"Yes but that'll make both you and her train quite a bit, chances are she didn't train at all in that version of events.
 You don't know," Wesley said.
 "What we need to worry about is not even to do with Voyager, I'm sure Li'Chin mentioned that."

 "He said it was related," James said.

 "Yes, but what we sense happens first.
-Like Miss Ylara said, nothing will happen at the moment," Li'Chin stuttered.
+Like Miss Ylara told us, Voyager isn't even in the place where it happens," Li'Chin stuttered.
 "Can you put the sword down."

-"I hope you guys realise you're all targets if events play out as I saw them," James said, lowering the sword.
+"I hope you guys realise you're both targets if events play out as I saw them," James said, lowering the sword.

-The watchers nodded in agreement.
-"The Delta Flyer Mark.. um whatever number it's up to now is ready for you.
+"The Delta Flyer Mark... um whatever number it's up to now is ready for you.
 Shuttle Bay One."

 "Is this what your kind looks like as infants?"
 Ylara questioned, pulling a face.
 "Who'd sleep with you willingly?"